philadams-zz/philadams.net/src/quotes.md

 > growth. _Ed Catmull_

 -
+> Courage is what it takes to stand up and speak; courage is also what it takes
+> to sit down and listen. _Winston Churchill_

+-
 > Success consists of going from failure to failure without loss of enthusiasm.
 > _Winston Churchill_